Bringing Hygge into the Early Years

 Introduction 1.
 Re-balance You Chapter 1: How hygge supports you Chapter 2: Managing your time Chapter 3: Becoming present Chapter 4: Core values 2.
 The Hygge Environment Chapter 5: A sense of arrival and departure Chapter 6: Lighting Chapter 7: Colour Chapter 8: Setting up your provision Chapter 9: Resourcing on a budget 3.
 Slow Teaching Chapter 10: Starting with an interest Chapter 11: Provocation or Invitation to Learn?
 Chapter 12: High quality interactions Chapter 13: Documenting learning 4.
 Embracing Nature Chapter 14: Benefits of nature Chapter 15: Friluftsliv: Uncomplicated nature-based play Chapter 16: Find the joy in each season Chapter 17: Bringing nature inside Summary of Book References Index

-Kimberly Smith has a passion for child-led nature-based learning and has worked in Early Years Education for the last 17 years as an early years teacher, leader and trainer.
-She has worked for the local authority in the quality improvement team, guest lectured at Trinity and Leeds Universities and is a regular conference speaker.
+Kimberly Smith has a passion for child-led, nature-based learning and has worked in Early Years Education for the last 17 years as an early years teacher, leader and trainer.
+She has worked for the local authority in the quality improvement team, guest lectured at Trinity College London and the University of Leeds, UK, and is a regular conference speaker.
 Kimberly is now the founder of KSEY Consultancy, working with tens of thousands of educators around the world, to improve their wellbeing and quality of teaching.

 We desperately need teaching to join the Slow Movement, for both educators’ and children’s wellbeing, happiness and love of learning.
 Kimberly’s wise, practical and supportive advice is so timely, providing great coverage of the many elements of calming things down and enjoying them more in educational settings.